Three families, three gifts, untold impact

 As freshly minted educators, they taught school in Charlotte, North Carolina, and in Rome, Georgia, before returning to the home of their alma mater in 1971, when Ed took a position in Furman’s development office as director of alumni programs for a couple of years.

 Successful ventures in commercial real estate financing, then commercial real estate development came next for Ed, founder of Hampton Development Company.

 But it was Ed’s time in Furman’s development office that led to so many board seats.

 “People heard I was involved in the fundraising business, so they thought, ‘Hey, this guy would be a great board member or a great committee member, because he’s actually raised some money and he’s not afraid of it,’” Ed said, laughing.

 Except that now and in years past, he and Peggy are the ones doing the giving.

-Their most recent gift isn’t fully fleshed out, said Ed, but he expects half will go toward funding campus operations and the remaining half will probably be for student financial aid.
+Their most recent gift isn’t fully “fleshed out,” said Ed, but he expects that half will go toward funding campus operations, and the remaining half will probably be set aside for student financial aid.

 Multiple financial contributions from the Goods over the years have bolstered the Cothran Center for Vocational Reflection, the James B. Duke Library, the tennis program and others.